CSchoel/exercise-heap/exercises/2021/Grundlagen der Informatik (BI Master)/04_09_skip_en-US/skip.md

 ---
 # Skip

-In the `skip.py` file, write a generator function `skip(n, iterable)`, which takes over an iterable object (e.g. list, set, range,...) `iterable` as a second argument and returns an iterator that skips the first `n` (first argument) elements in the iterator.
+In the `skip.py` file, write a generator function `skip(n, iterable)`, which takes an iterable object (e.g. list, set, range,...) `iterable` as a second argument and returns an iterator that skips the first `n` (first argument) elements in the iterator.

 Examples: